danbuckland/ios-android-cucumber-boilerplate/README.md

-Boilerplate code for starting a new BDD Android project using Cucumber with Calabash and a Page Object Model structure.
+Boilerplate code for starting a new iOS and Android cross-platform BDD project using Cucumber with Calabash and a Page Object Model structure.

 ## Documentation